yalcantara/cpplib-core/README.md

 ## Features
 - Easy to use
-- Header only & no dependencies!
+- Header-only & no dependencies!
 - String manipulation
 - Date and Time utils
 - IO utility functions